Ronald Plasterk: Politics

+Minister of Education, Culture and Science

-On 22 February 2007 he was appointed minister of Education, Culture and Science in the fourth Balkenende cabinet for the Labour Party.
-Because of this appointment Plasterk has ended his scientific career, because he considers it is impossible to leave research for several years and then hope to reintegrate.
+Plasterk helped write the Labour Party's election program for the November 2006 general election, when his party received the second-highest vote total.
+On 22 February 2007, he was appointed minister of Education, Culture and Science in the fourth Balkenende cabinet for the Labour Party.
+He ended his scientific career, considering it impossible to leave research for several years and then hope to reintegrate.
 Wouter Bos, leader of the Labour Party, sees Plasterk as a social and cultural libertarian, who balances out the social and cultural conservativism of the Labour Party's coalition partners Christian Democratic Appeal and the Christian Union.

 As minister Plasterk was responsible for higher education and scientific education, for research, culture and media, women's emancipation and of the LBGT, and for policy on the unemployed in the education sector.
 As such he is vice chair of the national Innovation Platform and member of the task force Women on Top.

 A key issue during Plasterk's period as minister was the salary of teachers.
 When there was no room in the national budget to increase the salaries of teachers as advised by a committee led by Alexander Rinnooy Kan, Plasterk was forced to find money from within the budget of his own ministry.
 Kan made his advice public just days after the Miljoenennota (the national budget) was published.
 One of the solutions Plasterk considered was cutting the allowance for students and raising the fees for universities.
 Plasterk was strongly criticized by the students unions for his proposals and by his coalition partners CDA and CU and the leftwing opposition parties SP and GroenLinks.
 In the end he and Wouter Bos, the minister of Finance, were able to find sufficient money for a marked increase in the salaries of teachers.
 Under the pressure of strikes by teachers, Plasterk came to a deal with the teachers´ union in April 2008.

-He resigned on the morning of 20 February 2010, when all PvdA ministers withdrew from the fourth Balkenende cabinet.
-The Queen accepted the resignations on 23 February 2010.
-In the House of Representatives he focused on matters of finance.

-After politics

-Following his position as minister, on December 1, 2017 Plasterk joined myTomorrows as Chief Scientific Officer, a company that mediates between patients, doctors, governments and pharmaceutical companies on faster availability of new medications.
-He left myTomorrows in December 2018 and founded the startup company Frame Cancer Therapeutics of which he is also the CEO.
-Frame Cancer Therapeutics is a pharmaceutical company that is dedicated to the development of novel cancer immunotherapies.
-Since September 2018, Plasterk has been appointed as a professor at the University of Amsterdam.
+The Cabinet Balkenende IV fell on 20 February 2010 after tensions in the coalition over the extension of the Dutch involvement in the Task Force Urozgan of the International Security Assistance Force (ISAF) in Afghanistan and continued to serve in a demissionary capacity until the Labour Party cabinets members resigned on 23 February 2010.